Emor: Parenting by Example

 Speak to the Kohanim, the sons of Aharon, and you should speak to them...

-Rav Moshe Feinstein zt”l, in an often repeated theme, explains: this responsibility that the adults have towards the children is essentially the mitzva of chinuch.
-We are all responsible to transmit the mesorah, the obligations to learn and perform mitzvos, on to the next generation.
+Rav Moshe, in an oft-repeated theme, explained that this responsibility of the adults towards the children is, essentially, the mitzvah of Chinuch!
+We are all responsible to transmit the Mesorah, including our obligation to learn and perform Mitzvos, to the next generation.

-This cannot be accomplished merely by ‘preaching’.
-‘Do as I say, not as I do’.
-The children will see through it and never buy into it.
-In order to influence and impart, we need to model the behavior and values and priorities that we want our children to learn.
-If our children see their parents performing mitzvos and acts of chessed, hopefully they will want to emulate this as well.
+This cannot be accomplished merely by "preaching".
+When children hear the message of "do as I say, not as I do!", they invariably see through it and would never buy into it.
+To influence and impart, we need to model the behavior, values, and priorities that we want our children to learn.
+If our children see their parents performing mitzvos and acts of chessed, they will, with Siyatta D'shmaya, want to emulate this as well.

-Moreover, explains Rav Moshe, even if our children see us performing mitzvos, if they perceive that we find it hard, or challenging, this might also be a ‘put off’.
+Moreover, he continues, even if our children see us performing the mitzvos, if they perceive that we find it hard, or challenging, this can also turn them off.
 Even if they are impressed with our level of self-sacrifice, they might say kudos to my parents, but it is too hard for me.

-Therefore, our attitude towards mitzvos is almost more important than what we do-we must impart the message that we love the Torah and the Mitzvos, and that it is a privilege and not a burden.
+Therefore, our attitude towards mitzvos is almost more important than what we do!
+We must impart the message that we love the Torah and the Mitzvos, and that it is a privilege, not a burden.